 The Belfast Urban Motorway was the name given to an ambitious scheme to build a continuous free-flow motorway around the city centre.
 Announced in 1964 but never built, the scheme would have had free-flow links to four motorways (M1, M2, M3, M4) which would themselves link to the rest of the planned motorway network.
-If you've ever wondered what route it would have followed, your search is over!
-The material here was gleaned from a report published in book form under the title "Belfast Urban Motorway" in 1967.
+Eventually a much reduced version of the plan was built as the A12 Westlink, opened 2981-83.
+Much of the material here was sourced from a report published in book form under the title "Belfast Urban Motorway" in 1967.

 The committee looked at 6 possibilities of routes for the urban motorway, starting with the above "red" route and adding blue, yellow, green, brown and orange routes.
 The various possibilites are shown on the diagram below from the 1967 report.
 Among the considerations were whether the northernmost Lagan crossing should be a low bridge, a high bridge (to let ships beneath) or a road tunnel.
 Other considerations included where the major intersections would be best placed and the precise alignment of each section.
 The layout of roads to connect the Urban Motorway to the M3 and M7 in east Belfast was, as you can see, particularly controversial.